 About the Crisis Outreach Response and Engagement (C.O.R.E.)
 Program

 The City and County of Honolulu’s Crisis Outreach Response and Engagement Program (C.O.R.E.) began in December 2021.
-Our team consists of 2 operation managers, 3 field supervisors, 6 community health workers (CHWs), and 9 emergency medical technicians (EMTs).
+Our team consists of 1 Field Operations Supervisor, 1 Paramedic Supervisor, 1 CHW Operation managers, 2 CHW field supervisors, 12 community health workers (CHWs), and 14 emergency medical technicians (EMTs).

 C.O.R.E.'s Mission Statement